 “We now have a complete picture of an account’s history and current status, so we can exactly tailor the service we offer to each customer’s needs.
 With 30% of the orders we take coming from existing clients, it shows that our higher level of service is helping repeat business.”

 “With Act! all members of our sales team can find out everything they need to know about a customer at the touch of a button, so relationships flow much more smoothly.
 Because our customer service is even better, we’re retaining more customers than ever using Act!”.

 Angela Banks, Sales Manager at MCJ Casings

-If you believe that you need to enhance your customer retention rates as well, then you can start by requesting a free demo for Act!
-CRM.
+If you believe that you need to enhance your customer retention rates as well, then you can start with a 14-day free trial of Act!.

 Customers will only stick to you when you give them reasons to do so.
 In this article, we talked about some of the most efficient and proven techniques to enhance your chances of retaining customers and transforming them into long-term patrons.
 Always remember that the better your re-engagement techniques with your customers are, the more emotionally connected they will feel.